Foundation-Devices/passport-firmware/README.md

 -   [`ports/stm32`](ports/stm32) Low-level platform configuration for MicroPython.
 -   [`ports/stm32/boards/Passport`](ports/stm32/boards/Passport) C files that implement some device drivers and code that was 5-10 times faster in C than in Python.
--   [`bootloader`](ports/stm32/boards/Passport/bootloader) C-based code that handles secure element initialization, firmware validation and updates, and system startup
+-   [`bootloader`](ports/stm32/boards/Passport/bootloader) C-based code that handles secure element initialization, firmware validation and updates, and system startup.
 -   [`common`](ports/stm32/boards/Passport/common) Common C code shared between the bootloader and the main firmware.
 -   [`graphics`](ports/stm32/boards/Passport/graphics) Images and a build script that converts the images to Python data for easier loading.
 -   [`modules`](ports/stm32/boards/Passport/modules) The MicroPython code that implements the user interface and menu actions.